 Craig Shakespeare joins Aston Villa as assistant head coach

-John Terry and Richard O’Kelly will remain part of Dean Smith’s staff.

-Former Leicester boss Craig Shakespeare has been appointed Aston Villa’s new assistant head coach.
+Villa boss Dean Smith has bolstered his backroom team by appointing Craig Shakespeare assistant head coach.

-The 56-year-old is a long-time friend and former team-mate at Walsall of manager Dean Smith.

-Shakespeare left Watford, where he was number two to Nigel Pearson, last month before the Hornets were relegated.
+Smith has moved to bring in the former Leicester boss, who was No.2 to Claudio Ranieri when the Foxes won the Premier League in 2016, with the aim of adding Premier League experience to his coaching staff.

+The pair are long-time friends having played together at Walsall in the 1980s and Smith is thought to have considered adding Shakespeare to his staff early last season.

 Smith said: “I was keen to add some additional Premier League know-how onto my coaching team and Craig certainly has that in abundance.